scrapy/scrapy/docs/topics/settings.rst

 Default: ``'scrapy.core.scheduler.Scheduler'``

-The scheduler to use for crawling.
+The scheduler class to be used for crawling.
+See the :ref:`topics-scheduler` topic for details.

 .. setting:: SCHEDULER_DEBUG